Electronic Ticketing & Barcode Access Control

 For a single event, you will need to create at least one unique set of credentials for our smartphone application and grant them access to the service created for the event.
 You can create one app username and password for all expected to scan at the event, or you can assign a username/password to each employee for greater accountability.

 For service providers or event managers handling multiple clients, you will need to create at least one unique app user per client.
 If you or your clients handle multiple venues, you will also need to create at least one username for each venue.
 Generally, the best and easiest method is to create at least one unique app user for each event.

 Setting Device Limits for Barcode Access Control

-Some venues issue tickets by gate, line, color or other differentiation methods and may have a different entrance for advance and on-site purchased.
-If each type of ticket holder is scanned by a dedicated device, then duplicate tickets can easily be checked using on-device validation without syncing.
+Some venues issue tickets by the gate, line, color, or other differentiation methods and may have a different entrance for advance and on-site purchase.
+If you use a dedicated device to scan each type, you can easily check duplicate tickets with on-device validation without syncing.

 DATA COLLECTION FOR BARCODE ACCESS CONTROL

 You can create questions for an app user to ask ticket holders while scanning.
 After logging in, click on the “Create a Question” button on the Data Collection page.
 A user can manually enter information with a mobile device’s keyboard or tap an option on a multiple-choice question.
 We recommend creating multiple-choice questions over manual entry to keep from holding up a line while an app user types in a long answer.